-Erasing stigma surrounding topics of female hygiene to empower girls and help them reach their full academic potential.
+We lift the stigma around female hygiene to empower girls and help them reach their full academic potential and become strong leaders.

 Though all residents face WASH issues, it is necessary to look at the situation through the lens of gender.
 In Tanzania, female hygiene has traditionally been a taboo subject, and most schools lack adequate facilities for young women.
 Without access to proper sanitary materials and fearing ridicule for bloodstains on their skirts, many girls miss school during menstruation.
 Lower attendance rates severely limit academic potential and contribute to a cycle of disempowerment.

 Young women, ages 11-18, meet with CHEs in after-school groups to learn about female hygiene, health, and puberty.
 All groups, as well as girls from surrounding communities, are also invited to attend Saturday meetings at the MSG office.
 Meetings provide young women with a safe space to:

 learn about female health,

 engage in peer-to-peer education.

 Participants also receive donated sustainable sanitary products from Lunapads’ One4Her Program to promote proper hygiene and prevent absences from school.